-- 1. Trainees will be reimbursed up to \$2,500 each year for one presenting conference and up to \$4,000 to attend one major conference during the entirety of their training program.
+- 1. Trainees will be reimbursed up to \$2,500 each year for conference(s) at which they present and up to \$4,000 to attend one major conference during the entirety of their training program.
 These stipend amounts are designed to cover the most basic conference expenses. - 2.
 Registration fees, flights, lodging, poster fees, and ground transportation will be reimbursed only after submission of all itemized receipts along with proof of acceptance. - 3.
 Trainees may use their Educational Fund stipend to supplement any additional conference related expenses once the designated conference stipend has been exhausted. - 4.
-Lodging expenses will be reimbursed up to the standard rate per night listed for the conference, which is the most basic accommodation option available at the hotel.
-Any upgrades to higher room categories or additional services beyond the standard room may not be eligible for reimbursement unless explicitly approved in advance by the PD or GME Director/DIO. - 5.
-Must provide email proof of approval along with your reimbursement request. - 6.
-Meal reimbursement will be limited to \$75 (or going rate) for in-person conference, only.
-(Refer to EMC Travel & Entertainment Policy).
+Lodging expenses will be reimbursed up to the standard rate per night listed for the conference, which is the most basic accommodation option available at the conference hotel.
+Any upgrades to higher room categories or additional services beyond the standard room may not be eligible for reimbursement unless explicitly approved in advance by the PD or GME Director/DIO.

-7. If a trainee would like to arrive or stay past the conference dates, prior approval is required from the PD.
+- 5. Must provide email proof of approval along with your reimbursement request. - 6.
+Meal reimbursement will be limited to \$75 (or going rate) for in-person conference only, and this amount must be covered within the allocated \$2,500 or \$4,000 conference stipend.
+(Refer to EMC Travel & Entertainment Policy). - 7.
+If a trainee would like to arrive or stay past the conference dates, prior approval is required from the PD.
 Any additional charges incurred past the approved time will be the responsibility of the trainee.